Your home for profit-to-member Super

 APRA expects funds to undertake either external or internal ODD reporting in order to understand, quantify and manage operational risk inherent in appointing an external fund manager.

-Under the Guidance Note, ODD providers are engaged by an investment manager to produce an ODD report which is then provided to the fund considering using the manager.
-However, the responsibility for evaluating the investment manager always rests with the fund
+Under the Guidance Note, ODD providers are engaged by an investment manager to produce an ODD report which is then provided to the fund using or considering use of the manager.
+However, the responsibility for evaluating the investment manager always rests with the fund.

 In place since 2017, the Guidance Note assists most profit-to-member funds (and their investment managers) to reduce costs and raise the bar in the assessment of operational due diligence.
-The Guidance Note is subject to continuous improvement.
+The Guidance Note is subject to continuous improvement, with the latest version released in June 2020..

 Due diligence is the process of analysing the philosophy, people and processes of an investment manager to ensure it is capable of performing the functions for which it has been appointed.
 ODD focusses on the operational capabilities of these investment operations related functions.